alex-pollan/specflow-plugins/README.md

 The Example is generated from a JSON file containing an array of objects.
 Each object is used to generate a row in the Example.
 At this moment the first object in the array is taken to generate the header.

-To use the plugin simply create the JSON file named **testdata.json** in the project root folder and set the tag `jsonTable` in the scenario or scenario outline.
+To use the plugin simply create the JSON file named **testdata.json** in the project root folder and set the tag `jsontable` in the scenario or scenario outline.

 ### Example